-In the wild birds do not produce eggs and hatch young during winter for very good reasons – it’s harder to keep them warm, safe and fed.
+In the wild, birds do not produce eggs and hatch young during winter for excellent reasons – it’s harder to keep them warm, safe, and fed.

-Winter is the harshest time of the year and predators are hungry.
-They will take more risk in search of a decent meal – young and old birds are usually the first to succumb to predation.
+Winter is the harshest time of the year, and predators are hungry.
+They will take more risk searching for a decent meal – young and old birds are usually the first to succumb to predation.

-If you are raising chicks inside a barn or outbuilding be alert for rats.
+If you raise chicks inside a barn or outbuilding, be alert for rats.
 Young chicks are a prime target for these rodents, so make sure your brooder is predator-proof.

-So there you have it – raise your chicks on your own timetable!
+So there you have it – raise your chicks on your timetable!